-If you suspect you were harmed because of medical negligence, call an experienced NYC medical malpractice lawyer today.
-Our attorneys at Rosenbaum & Rosenbaum, P.C. have over 40 years of experience and know what it takes to succeed.
-We have a reputation for going above and beyond in our fight to get you the money you need.
+The team at Rosenbaum & Rosenbaum P.C. has over 40 years of experience and knows what it takes to succeed.
+We have a reputation for going above and beyond in our fight to get you the money you deserve.

 We review your case for free and there is no obligation to hire us, so don’t hesitate to call to learn more about your legal rights.